devaloop-labs/devalang/docs/ROADMAP.md

 ### Stable

+- ✅ **Audio engine**: Integrate the audio engine for sound playback.
 - ✅ **Basic syntax**: Implement the core syntax for Devalang, including data types and basic statements.
 - ✅ **Watch mode**: Add a watch mode to automatically rebuild on file changes.
 - ✅ **Module system**: Add support for importing and exporting variables between files using `@import` and `@export`.